tomtom-international/commisery-action/README.md

 ### Create GitHub Releases based on unreleased Conventional Commits

-With the `/bump` GitHub Action, you can create a new Git tag or a GitHub release (also implicitly a Git tag), based on the types of [Conventional Commits] since the latest found [Semantic Versioning]-compatible tag.
+With the `/bump` GitHub Action, you can create a new Git tag or a GitHub Release (also implicitly a Git tag), based on the types of [Conventional Commits] since the latest found [Semantic Versioning]-compatible tag.
 Breaking changes bump `MAJOR`, `feat`s bump `MINOR`, and `fix`es bump `PATCH`.
 You may also specify additional types that bump `PATCH` using the [`tags.<tag>.bump`](#configuration-parameters)